queryluke/masseffect-5e-data/data/traits/tentacles.md

 Immediately after hitting, you can try to grapple the target as a bonus action.

 As an action, you can secrete a natural toxin from one of your tentacles.
-If a creature is grappled by the tentacle, it must succeed a DC 11 Constitution saving throw of becomes <condition id="poisoned"/> for 1 hour.
+If a creature is grappled by the tentacle, it must succeed a DC 11 Constitution saving throw of becomes <me-condition id="poisoned"/> for 1 hour.
 The DC of this saving throw increases with your level: DC 13 at the 5th level, DC 15 at the 11th level, and DC 17 at the 17th level.